pp143d6a52.jpg

 In "Walton American Patriots" several opinions are expressed: “family tradition the story goes: Since the oldest son received all the fathers' inheritance so the 3 younger sons immigrated.
 One was Robert.
 He immigrated in 1682 on the good ship Welcome with William Penn landing in Delaware 3 Oct 1682.
 Though no evidence has been found to document this.”
 However, “Mrs. Will Barrett Walton says family tradition has it that 3 brothers came from Scotland and located in Prince Edward, Virginia.
 A letter by one Walton descendant says the 3 brothers came to America in 1710-1713.
 Another descendant wrote the brothers were descendants of John Walton of Wales.”
 Still another historian names Robert I as the immigrant, and states that he and Fran were the parents of 5 children: Robert II who married Mary Hughes; George I - b.
 2-17-1724 and married Martha Hughes (This historian names Robert and Martha Hughes of Virginia as the parents of Sally and Martha.); Joseph; Sherwood; and Sally {Frances?}.”

-It’s hard to believe we will ever solve these contradictory views, as you would think that if there were any documents that might answer the question they would have been discovered by now?!
+It’s hard to believe we will ever solve the contradictory views, or determine exactly who the original immigrant was for our Walton’s of Augusta.
+If there were any documents that might answer the question they would have been discovered by now?!
 So I must start with the ancestor we are sure about, and that is Robert Walton.
 But I do wish we could solve the question of Robert’s father.... was Edward Robert’s father! ?

 Certainly our earliest documented ancestor, Robert Walton, was in Virginia.
 In "Descendants of Stephen Pankey, Sr." it states: ".....Robert Walton, of Prince Edward County, born about 1692, and his wife Frances, born 17 January about 1697; died 10 March 1780.....was a son of ROBERT WALTON, SR. (See C. C. Walton's Chart of Walton's of Virginia.).”